bgopl092/jupyterlab-root-docker/README.md

 # jupyterlab-root-docker
-JupyterLab docker container image that is configured to have root permissions
+JupyterLab docker container image that is configured to have sudo permissions